Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: KAM Scheme

 In the KAM scheme, we begin with a tuple of isometries $(R_1,...,R_m)$ and a nearby tuple of diffeomorphisms $(f_1,...,f_m)$.
 We want to find a diffeomorphism $\phi$ such that for all $i$, $\phi^{-1}f_i\phi=R_i$.
 However, such a $\phi$ may not exist.

 We will then attempt construct a conjugacy, $\phi$ that has the following property.
 Let $\wt{f}_i$ equal $\phi^{-1}f_i\phi$.
-If we consider the tuple $(\wt{f}_1,...,\wt{f}_m)$ and $(R_1,....,R_m)$, we can then arrange by that the error term, $\mc{U}$, in Proposition \ref{prop:taylor_expansion_lambda_k}, is small.
+If we consider the tuple $(\wt{f}_1,...,\wt{f}_m)$ and $(R_1,....,R_m)$, we can arrange that the error term, $\mc{U}$, in Proposition \ref{prop:taylor_expansion_lambda_k}, is small.
 Once we know that the error term is small, the estimate in Proposition \ref{prop:taylor_expansion_lambda_k} shows that small Lyapunov exponents imply that each $\wt{f}_i$ has small strain.
-Then using Lemma \ref{lem:H_0_nearby_isometry}, small strain implies that there exist $R_i'$ that each $\wt{f}_i$ is near to that $R_i'$.
+Then using Proposition \ref{lem:H_0_nearby_isometry}, small strain implies that there exist $R_i'$ that each $\wt{f}_i$ is near to that $R_i'$.
 We then apply the same process to the tuples $(\wt{f}_1,...,\wt{f}_m)$ and $(R_1',\ldots,R_m')$.

-The above paragraph contains the core idea of the KAM scheme.
-Following this scheme, one encounters the usual technicality inherent in KAM arguments: regularity.
+The previous paragraph contains the core idea of the KAM scheme.
+Following this scheme, one encounters a common technical difficulty inherent in KAM arguments: regularity.
 In our case, this problem is most crucial when we construct the conjugacy $\phi$.
 There is not a single choice of $\phi$, but rather a family depending on a parameter $\lambda$.
 The parameter $\lambda$ controls how smooth $\phi$ is.
 Larger values of $\lambda$ give less regular conjugacies.
 We refer to this as a \emph{conjugation of cutoff} $\lambda$; the formal construction of the \emph{conjugation of cutoff} $\lambda$ appears in the proof in Lemma \ref{lem:KAM_step} which also gives estimates following from this construction.
 The $n$th time we iterate this procedure we will use a particular value $\lambda_n$ as our cutoff.
 The proof of Theorem \ref{thm:KAM_converges} shows how to pick the sequence $\lambda_n$ so that the procedure converges.